THE "SINGLES" GROUP

 We are living in the day when the Lord will begin to separate the “married” from the “singles,” the wheat from the tares.

 Notice that the tares are gathered out of Christ’s Kingdom, implying that at one time they had considered themselves to be part of the Kingdom of God.
 Notice also the tares are not those who did not believe the correct theology or make the correct profession of faith in Christ.
-The tares are those who “do iniquity,” who behave wickedly.
+The tares are those who “practice lawlessness,” who behave wickedly.
 Without doubt, numerous individuals who attend Christian churches will be removed from the Kingdom of God in the Day of the Lord even though their pastors have comforted them with the thought that if they profess faith in Christ they never can be lost to the purposes of God.

 The wheat of the Lord consists of those who are married to the Lord Jesus Christ.
 The tares are the wicked of the earth.
 Those who are in the “middle,” so to speak, the “church Christians” and the casual, will have to make their decision whether to be married to Jesus or to become a tare.
 There are multitudes in the valley of decision as the Day of the Lord draws near.

 In the present hour the wheat and the tares are growing side by side.
 They will continue to do so until the Day of Judgment arrives.